 Full details on employment practices, renewals, terminations, hearing appeals, etc., may be found in Board Policies DAA, DC, DCA, DCB, DCC, DCD, DCE, DFBB, DFD, DFE, DGBA, DH, DHC, DI, DF and DN.
-These policies are on line on the district's web site and are available for review in the district Human Resources Office, the Dixie Thornton Professional Library located in the Instructional Support Center, or in the principal's office at each campus.
+These policies are on line on the district's web site and are available for review in the district Human Resources Office, or in the principal's office at each campus.